domRiddle/ASF/Docker.md

 Firstly we should verify if our docker is even working correctly, this will serve as our ASF "hello world":

 ```
+docker pull justarchi/archisteamfarm
 docker run -it --name asf justarchi/archisteamfarm
 ```

+`docker pull` command ensures that you're using up-to-date `justarchi/archisteamfarm` image, just in case you had outdated local copy in your cache. `docker run` creates a new ASF docker container for you and runs it in the foreground.

 If everything ended successfully, after pulling all layers and starting container, you should notice that ASF properly started and informed us that there are no defined bots, which is good - we verified that ASF in docker works properly.
-Hit `CTRL+P` then `CTRL+Q` in order to quit foreground docker container, then stop ASF container with `docker stop asf`.
+Hit `CTRL+P` then `CTRL+Q` in order to quit foreground docker container, then stop ASF container with `docker stop asf`, and remove it with `docker rm asf`.

 ### Using a volume